minidomo/Kattis/Testing/bard/README.md

 gen.java is supposed to generate possible test cases.

-Once you run gen.java then should copy and paste the output to a txt file called "test.txt" and have a scanner read input from there.
+Once you run gen.java then should copy and paste the output to a txt file called "test.txt" or whatever and have a scanner read input from there.
 Make sure the file location is correct.
 Or you could just copy the output from gen.java and paste it into a regular scanner to test it out.

 I also provided some test cases and the correct answers in the "Test Cases" folder.
 Answers were based off my code.